ProfRandom/WCB-Canon/Canon Files/Planemons 3 — Parameter Boundaries.md

 ## Abstract
 **Major Topics:**
-- Simplified relationships among planemo parameters (m, ρ, g, r, vₑ) when one parameter is set to unity (Earth-normal).
+- Simplified relationships among planemon parameters (m, ρ, g, r, vₑ) when one parameter is set to unity (Earth-normal).
 - Demonstrates that if **any two parameters equal 1 simultaneously, all five must equal 1**.
 - Provides worked equivalences for each “ground state” case:
   - m = 1 → other parameters derived directly.